JohnGorter/LARAVEL_TRAINING/_slides/09-Models/intro.md

 --
 ## Introduction
-Laravel includes Eloquent, an object-relational mapper (ORM) that makes it enjoyable to interact with your database.
+Laravel includes Eloquent, an object-relational mapper (ORM)

 When using Eloquent, each database table has a corresponding "Model".

+Eloquent models allow you to
-In addition to retrieving records from the database table, Eloquent models allow you to insert, update, and delete records from the table as well
+- retrieve records from the database table
+- insert, update, and delete records from the table

 --
 ## Introduction